 Or at least someone who’s open minded.
 (All homeopaths should be unbiased observers.)

 (This post contains affiliate links, and if you purchase a product I receive a commission, at no extra cost to you.)

 It takes a special type of person able to think outside of the standard medical box.

-But even if you find a practitioner you “click” with, you’ll probably want to ask a few more questions.
+But even if you find a practitioner you like, you’ll probably want to ask a few more questions.

 Where to Find a Homeopathic Practitioner

-But you’ll have the best chance of successful treatment if you work with a homeopath who works well with you.
+But you’ll have the best chance of success if you find a homeopath who works well with you.
 That’s why you may want to also learn more about homeopathy.

 Where to Find a Good Homeopath

-So if you already have a chiropractor or an herbalist you trust, perhaps they can recommend someone.
+So if you already have a chiropractor or an herbalist you trust, perhaps they can recommend a good homeopath.

 So they may be eager to share the name of someone who has helped them with the person working behind the counter.